-It’s rarely a good thing having to sack someone.
+It’s rarely a good thing having to fire someone.
 Even if they turned out to be The Worst Employee Ever and you can’t wait to see the back of them, the circumstances are never particularly pleasant.

 You never know quite how an employee will react to the news that you’re calling time on your working relationship.
 Emotions can run the gamut from disbelief and shock to upset and grief to confrontational or even aggressive.